|Production Operations 1 - PO1|

 DR. MOHAN G. KELKAR is a professor of petroleum engineering at the University of Tulsa in Tulsa, Oklahoma.
 His main research interests include reservoir characterization, production optimization, and risk analysis.
 He is involved in several research projects, which are partially funded by various national and international oil companies, the US Department of Energy, and Oklahoma Center for Advancement of Science and Technology.
 He has taught various short courses for many oil companies in Canada, Indonesia, Singapore, Nigeria, Kuwait, Abu Dhabi, Scotland, India, Denmark and across the United States.
 He has been a consultant to many oil companies, as well as to the United Nations.
 He received a B.S. in Chemical Engineering from the University of Bombay, an M.S. in Petroleum Engineering and a Ph.D. in Chemical Engineering from the University of Pittsburgh, and a J.D. from the University of Tulsa.

-MR. JOHN ROBERT (BOB) NICHOL is President of the recently founded Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
-He provides Petroleum Engineering consulting services to the Government of Alberta, Department of Energy and is a sessional lecturer in Petroleum Engineering at the University of Alberta at Edmonton.
-He has over 30 years' experience in a broad spectrum of Petroleum Engineering roles including field operations, reservoir engineering and engineering research.
-Bob received a BSc degree in Electrical Engineering and an MEng degree in Mineral Engineering both from the University of Alberta.
+DR. BOB NICHOL is President of Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
+He has over 35 years' experience in a broad range of petroleum engineering roles including field operations, reservoir engineering, and engineering research.
+Bob received a BSc in Electrical Engineering, an MEng in Mineral Engineering, and a PhD in Petroleum Engineering, all from the University of Alberta.
+He is currently employed at the Alberta Government, Department of Energy in Edmonton.

 In-House Course Presentations